by Edwin Berry, PhD, CCM

 This paper focuses on and answers the first question.

 The United Nations Intergovernmental Panel on Climate Change (IPCC) agrees that annual human carbon dioxide emissions are less than 5 percent of nature’s carbon dioxide emissions.
-Yet, the IPCC claims human emissions have caused all the increase in carbon dioxide since 1750, which is 30 percent.
+Yet, the IPCC claims human emissions have caused all the increase in carbon dioxide since 1750, which is 30 percent of today’s total.

 The IPCC claims abundant published literature shows, with “considerable certainty,” that nature has been a net carbon sink since 1750, so could not have caused the observed rise in atmospheric carbon dioxide.
 Section 3.1 shows why this IPCC argument fails.